LeBron James Blasts Donald Trump For Disinviting Eagles, Says No Teams Want To Visit White House

 — The Hill (@thehill) June 5, 2018

-President Trump’s comments after the NFL’s ruling to fine players who choose to protest the anthem in open view.
+President Trump’s comments were after the NFL’s ruling to fine players who choose to protest the anthem in open view.
 The players who wish not to participate in the singing of the anthem can remain in the locker room.
 It is Donald Trump’s thought that the players who stay inside of the locker should be barred from the NFL.

-These sentiments has not gone over well.
-The biggest indication was when only six Philadelphia Eagles’ players were opened to visiting the White House.
+These sentiments have not gone over well.
+The biggest indication was when only six Philadelphia Eagles players were opened to visiting the White House.
 The Eagles who wanted no parts of the president drew his ire instead.
 Donald Trump’s decision to disinvite the Philadelphia Eagles drew the wrath of LeBron James.

 Important to remember with all the talk of White House invites, the @minnesotalynx were never even invited in the first place after they won 2017 WNBA championship. https://t.co/RhlQYm3qi9